Node Replication: Theory And Practice: A Type System for λR

 \section{A Type System for \texorpdfstring{$\rcalc$}{λR}}

 This section introduces a quantitative type system $\sysWR$ for $\rcalc$.
 Non-idempotent intersection~\cite{gardner94} has one main advantage over the idempotent model \cite{BDS13}: it gives \emph{quantitative} information about the length of reduction sequences to normal forms~\cite{Carvalho07}.
 Indeed, not only typability and normalization can be proved to be equivalent, but a measure based on type derivations provides an \emph{upper bound} to normalizing reduction sequences.
 This was extensively investigated in different logical/computational frameworks~\cite{accattoli19,BucciarelliKRV20,CarraroG14,ehrhard2012,kesner16,kesner20a}.
 However, no quantitative result based on types exists in the literature for the node replication model, including the attempts done for deep inference~\cite{guerrieri21}.
-The typing rules of our system are in themselves not surprising (see~\cite{kesner14}), but they provide a handy quantitative characterization of fully lazy normalization (\autoref{sec:observational}).
+The typing rules of our system are in themselves not surprising (see for example~\cite{kesner14} where a similar system is used for a $\lambda$-calculus with explicit substitutions interpreting the logical cut rule), but they provide a handy quantitative characterization of fully lazy normalization (\autoref{sec:observational}).

-Types are built on the following grammar of types and multi-types, where $\alpha$ ranges over a set of base types and $\ans$ is a special type constant used to type terms reducing to normal abstractions.
+Types are built on the following grammar of types and (finite) multi-types, where $\alpha$ ranges over a set of base types, $\ans$ is a special type constant used to type terms reducing to normal abstractions and $I$ ranges over finite sets.

 We write $\msetsz\MM$ to denote the \deft{size of a multi-type} $\MM$. \deft{Typing environments}, written $\Gamma$, $\Delta$, $\Sigma$ are functions from variables to multi-types, assigning the empty multiset to all but a finite set of variables.
 The domain of $\Gamma$ is given by $\dom{\Gamma} :=\{ x \mid \Gamma(x) \neq \emult \}$.
 The \deft{union of environments}, written $\Gamma \inter \Delta$, is defined by $(\Gamma\inter\Delta)(x) := \Gamma(x) \sqcup \Delta(x)$, where $\sqcup$ denotes multiset union.
 For instance, $(x: \mult{\sigma},y: \mult{\tau}) \inter (x: \mult{\sigma},z: \mult{\tau}) = (x:\mult{\sigma,\sigma}, y: \mult{\tau},z: \mult{\tau})$.
 This notion is extended to several environments as expected, so that $\inter_{\iI}\Gamma_i$ denotes a finite union of environments, and the empty environment when $I = \emptyset$.
 We write $\Gamma; \Delta$ for $\Gamma\inter\Delta$ when $\dom{\Gamma} \cap \dom{\Delta} = \emptyset$. \deft{Type judgments} have the form $\seq \Gamma t \sigma$, where $\Gamma$ is a typing environment, $t$ is a term and $\sigma$ is a type.